General Outline of Procedures for Host Families of International Students

 2. These students pay tuition directly to the school, after we have issued the F-1 visa.
 The entire fee for the year must be paid in full before the students commence classes.

-3. Host homes are arranged and the families of the international students agree to pay the host families $500 a month for the duration of the stay.
-The fee for the home stay is to be paid directly to the school which will in turn pay $500 each month to the host family.
+3. Host homes are arranged and the families of the international students agree to pay the host families a monthly stipend for the duration of the stay.
+The fee for the entire stay is listed on the fee guide.
+The fee for the home stay is to be paid directly to the school which will in turn pay each month to the host family.
 If a student moves to another host family, the fee will be prorated on a daily basis that month.

 5. If the family goes on outings such as dinners, movies, museums, or vacations, the student is responsible for paying fees incurred.
 If the student does not want to attend he may be excused and stay home.
 If age appropriate, students may be at home alone during early evening hours.
 The host family should give the student all pertinent telephone numbers in case of an emergency.

 International students may not be at home overnight with no adults in supervision.
 If the family needs to be away overnight, they may give advanced notice to the school coordinator of the program and a suitable family will be found to house the student.

 6. All students must have up to date medical coverage for the school year.

 7. A mandatory orientation meeting will be set with the host family, the international student, and the school coordinator to review rules and regulations regarding international student housing.
 This is a checklist that will be signed by the student and the host family outlining rules and expectations of the program with a clear delineation of what is expected from both the student and the host family.